eduardo-stuart/express-file-logger/README.md

 ```
 <img referrerpolicy="no-referrer-when-downgrade" src="https://matomo.eduardostuart.pro.br/matomo.php?idsite=8&amp;rec=1" style="border:0" alt="" />

+## Changelog

+  * Changed the method used to check if the Express Object is valid
+  * Fixes on the text that can be printed on console
+  * Other minor fixes
+  * README.md changed with better examples on how to use the library

 ## Contact

 Hi!
 My name is Eduardo Stuart and I am a software developer.